Frequently Asked Questions

 No.

 Applicants are free to choose any college or university.
 If you look at the Summary of Scholarship Awards and Colleges Attended page of the website, you will see that most students seem to prefer attending schools in the State of Connecticut.
 In addition, several recipients elected to attend schools in Massachusetts.
-Recipients have also attended schools in New York, Rhode Island, Pennsylvania, South Carolina, Florida, Vermont, and Virginia.
+Recipients have also attended schools in New York, Rhode Island, Michigan, Pennsylvania, South Carolina, Florida, Vermont, and Virginia.

 return to questions